fran-martinez/bio_ner_bert/README.md

 A part from providing the code, the repository also provides results for several biomedical datasets as well as the models (which I have uploaded into HuggingFace models [website](https://huggingface.co/models))

-How to use this model directly from the 🤗/transformers library:

 ## Model Usage
-If you are only interested on using the models, you can do it directly from [🤗/transformers](https://huggingface.co/transformers/) library.
+If you are only interested on using the models, you can do it directly from 🤗/[transformers](https://huggingface.co/transformers/) library.
 Th models websites are available from the following links:
 - [`scibert_scivocab_cased_ner_jnlpba`](https://huggingface.co/fran-martinez/scibert_scivocab_cased_ner_jnlpba).